Bachelor of Commerce

 PADM 4219, Financial Management (3) (may not be used to satisfy the core financial management requirement)

 PADM 4379, Program Evaluation and Performance Measurement (3)

 PADM 4469, Local Government Land Use Planning (3)

 An approved 3000- or 4000-level course

-Nine credits from a technology area
+9 credits from a technology area

-Students are responsible for consulting with their TRU-OL program advisor to ensure courses selected are available and appropriate for their program of study and their educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.
+Consult with your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
+Otherwise, you may find that a course does not meet the program requirements and cannot be applied toward that program's credential.